Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 Pick a Good Quality Flight School

-Your choice of helicopter flight school will directly impact how long it takes to complete your helicopter flight training, how much it might cost you, and ultimately, how good of a pilot you will be at the end of the training.
+Your choice of helicopter flight school will directly impact how long it takes to complete your helicopter flight training, how much it might cost you, and ultimately, how good of a helicopter pilot you will be at the end of the training.

 Here are some other advantages:

-- Excellent ground-based training, including simulators
+- Ground-based training, including simulators

 - Real hands-on experience

-- Excellent weather and flying conditions
+- Consistent weather and flying conditions

 Funding Requirements